A topic from the subject of Literature Review in Chemistry.

 Climate Change and Atmospheric Chemistry

-Climate change refers to long-term shifts in global climate patterns caused by human activities, primarily the release of greenhouse gases.
+Climate change refers to long-term shifts in global temperature and weather patterns.
+These shifts may be natural, but since the 1800s, human activities have been the main driver of climate change, primarily due to the burning of fossil fuels (like coal, oil, and gas) which releases greenhouse gases into the atmosphere.
 Atmospheric chemistry studies the chemical composition and reactions occurring in the Earth's atmosphere, which plays a crucial role in climate regulation.
+The two are intrinsically linked; understanding atmospheric chemistry is key to understanding and addressing climate change.

 Basic Concepts